CommandPost/FCPCafe/docs/_includes/latenite/explore-latenites-tools.md

 ## Free Apps

-Here's some of our free tools used by professional editors worldwide:
+Here's some of our free tools used by professional editors worldwide...

+---

 {{ include "latenite/commandpost" }}